lucatume/wp-browser/docs/src/content/v3/modules/WPLoader.md

+---
-# WPLoader module
+title: WPLoader module
+---

-This module should be used in integration tests, see [levels of testing for more information](./../levels-of-testing.md), to bootstrap WordPress code in the context of the tests.
+This module should be used in integration tests, see [levels of testing for more information](./../levels-of-testing), to bootstrap WordPress code in the context of the tests.
 Setting the `loadOnly` parameter to `true` the module can be additionally used in acceptance and functional tests to acccess WordPress code in the tests context.
 This module is a wrapper around the functionalities provided by [the WordPress PHPUnit Core test suite](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/), as such it provides the same method and facilities.
 The parameters provided to the module duplicate the ones used in the WordPress configuration file: the `WPLoader` module will **not** bootstrap WordPress using the `wp-config.php` file, it will define and use its own WordPress configuration built from the module parameters.